 We believe in full honesty here at Postconsumers, so we’ll admit upfront that we didn’t know there was any debate between using fake plastic Halloween pumpkins and real ones until somebody alerted us to some heated Facebook and social media debates on the topic.
 In fact, we wouldn’t be surprised if this is the first that you’re hearing of the debate as well!
 But in the interest of covering all topics that may be of concern to a dedicated Postconsumer, we did some research into the pros and cons of plastic versus real pumpkins and will summarize them here.
 We will give you a spoiler: the information and arguments aren’t much different than those that you’ll find in the real versus fake Christmas tree debate.
-But we’ve found a lot of different puns and fun ways to play with words to discuss the topic when it comes to pumpkins!
+But we’ve found fun ways to play with words to discuss the topic when it comes to pumpkins!

 Is There Any Upside to a Plastic Pumpkin?
 Yes.
 Actually There Is!